 How to Apply

-- Active enrollment in doctoral program in measurement, statistics, cognitive science, medical education, or related field; completion of two or more years of graduate coursework.
+- Active enrollment in doctoral program in measurement, statistics, computer science, cognitive science, medical education, or related field; completion of two or more years of graduate coursework.

 - Experience or coursework in one or more of the following: test development, IRT, CTT, statistics, research design, and cognitive science.
 Advanced knowledge of topics such as equating, generalizability theory, or Bayesian methodology is helpful.
 Skill in writing and presenting research.
 Working knowledge of statistical software (e.g., Winsteps, BILOG; SPSS, SAS, or R).